angelosv/FlashCards/README.md

 ## Platform

-thhis has been tested in IOS (iphone X MAX) and Andoid (Samsung galaxy s10)
+thhis has been tested in IOS (iphone XS MAX) and Andoid (Samsung galaxy s10)